Spouses Unschooling can make us better partners!

 I didn’t expect [unschooling] to make things so sweet between me and Keith.

-Partly Keith's just a nice guy, but principles that applied to the kids applied to the adults, too, though, and we all experienced and shared more patience and understanding.
+Partly Keith's just a nice guy, but principles that applied to the kids applied to the adults, too, and we all experienced and shared more patience and understanding.

-The more I got to know Marty, the more ways I saw him like Keith, and because I was sympathetic to those traits in Marty which had bothered me in Keith, I became more sympathetic and understanding of Keith.
+The more I got to know Marty, the more ways I saw him like Keith, and because I was sympathetic to those traits in Marty which had bothered me in Keith, I became more sympathetic to and understanding of Keith.

 That was cool.